 The cybersecurity industry confronts a significant job crisis in great numbers.
 According to calculations, India alone will require an additional two million cybersecurity professionals by 2022, whereas the global estimate to be 3.5 million by the next 3 years.

-Due to the technical expertise and higher demand, per year salaries for analysts having a graduate degree in the US is $100,00 and more.
-Notable is, the salary range is the highest among all other professions in the US.
+Due to the technical expertise and higher demand, per year salaries for analysts having a graduate degree in the US are $100,00 and more.
+Notable is, that the salary range is the highest among all other professions in the US.

 Traditional jobs and career trends of the entire workforce around the world encounter increasing challenges due to technological drivers.